Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/Lab-Scenario-Preview/module-13.md

 ### Objectives

 In this lab, you will complete the following exercise:
-- Exercise 1: Collect data from an Azure virtual machine with Azure Monitor
+- Exercise 1: Collect data from an Azure virtual machine with Azure Monitor.

 ### Architecture Diagram